Yskinator/csv_analysis_scripts/README.md

 # csv_analysis_scripts
 A compilation of ugly hacks designed to make sense of some absurdly large csv files.
-These specific files.
-No general purpose scripts here.

 Usage:

 Install dependencies:

 pip install -r requirements.txt

-python -m spacy download en_vectors_web_lg

 Plop in the required csvs: